 God is not just deep within you at a special place, you are divine at every level!

 In the formlessness of our divine Source nature, there is only oneness, wholeness, and yet, as such, nothing is manifest.
 It is here where we all dissolve into oneness.
 Yet in our physical world, this wholeness is presented to us in a way that makes everything appear to be separate, non-divine pieces.
 This is the false idea pointed to by the illusion of the world.
 But as I mentioned before, just because the world is an illusion does not mean that it is not real.
-It just means that its true reality is different from what we first thought.
+It just means that it exists in a deceptive way.

 Paradoxically, when the formless divine Source becomes manifest, it presents itself with form, with an appearance.
 It is this physical appearance that our scientists focus on and in many ways they do an excellent job.
 Yet few of them have any interest in the awareness that actually sees the world.
 Of course some of them study the physiology of perception but that is not the awareness.
 They also study what they call “states of consciousness” but all they are really studying are different states of the body and brain; they are not studying the invisible awareness.
 This wondrous and divine awareness is what you actually are.

 Your Divine Awareness is the buried treasure hidden within the “personal self;” it is the kingdom of heaven within you.